google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/equation_of_a_line_refresher.rst

 The equation of the line in the above figure has a y-intercept of 1 and a positive slope.

-For additional review on slope intercept form you can also watch out this video: https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:forms-of-linear-equations/x2f8bb11595b61c86:intro-to-slope-intercept-form/v/slope-intercept-form
+For additional review on slope-intercept form you can also watch out this video: https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:forms-of-linear-equations/x2f8bb11595b61c86:intro-to-slope-intercept-form/v/slope-intercept-form